micGuerr/MiNPAT/README.md

 The Longitudinal MRI analysis (LongAnMRI) provides a set of tools for MRI data pre-processing, image phenotype derivation and data analysis, with a specific focus on longitudinal acquisitions.

-# Installation
+# Requirements, download and Installation

+The Software is compatible with both Linux and macOS based machines.
+It can be used with Windows operating system, but a few [extra steps]() need to be taken.
+If not specified, all the steps indicated here apply to all platforms (with some small adaptations).

 You can find the instruction to download and install LongAnMRI [here](doc/installation/longan.md).

+## Matlab and Python

+Most of LongAnMRI core features are written in Bash and can be run from command line.
+Nonetheless, **[Matlab](https://it.mathworks.com/products/matlab.html)** scripts and functions are used to organize and simplify the diffent steps of the analysis, hence it is essential to have the software installed.

+Also, both a version of Python-2 and Python-3 should be installed, as they are needed in a number of different situations.
+Check [here] for more info.

-## Download and instal extenral softwares
+## Download and install extenral softwares

 LongAnMRI makes use of a numeber of external softwares.
 Below you can find the instructions on how to download them and, for some of them, a brief summary on the installation steps.

-- Most of LongAnMRI core features are written in Bash, however **[Matlab](https://it.mathworks.com/products/matlab.html)** scripts and functions are used to run the analysis, hence it is essential to have the software installed.
 - **[DTI-TK](doc/installation/dtitk.md)**.
 - **[FSL](doc/installation/fsl.md)**.
 - **[FreeSurfer](doc/installation/fs.md)**.